hamdle/php-api/readme.md

 ### POST /login

-Authenticate a user login request.
+Authenticate a user login request by returning a seccess or failure code.

 #### Request